hashicorp/terraform-provider-google/website/docs/r/google_project_services.html.markdown

 For a list of services available, visit the
 [API library page](https://console.cloud.google.com/apis/library) or run `gcloud services list`.

-~> **Note:** This resource attempts to be the authoritative source on which APIs are enabled, which can
+~> **Note:** This resource attempts to be the authoritative source on *all* enabled APIs, which often
-	lead to conflicts when certain APIs or actions enable other APIs.
-To just ensure that a specific API is enabled, use the [google_project_service](google_project_service.html) resource.
+	leads to conflicts when certain actions enable other APIs.
+If you do not need to ensure that *exclusively* a particular set of APIs are enabled, you should most likely use the [google_project_service](google_project_service.html) resource, one resource per API.

 ## Example Usage